mbaumer/us_hep_funding/docs/_states/WI.md

 [Back to top](#top)
 ## WI-02 -- Rep. Mark Pocan (D) -- [Wikipedia](https://en.wikipedia.org/wiki/WI-02)
 ### Committees
-Mark Pocan is the #6 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Mark Pocan is the #6 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Mark Pocan is the #20 Republican on the House Committee on Appropriations
+Mark Pocan is the #20 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```